boeckmann/asm6502/README.txt

          2+3*5     ; yields correct value 17
          <$4711    ; selects low byte $11
          255+255   ; of type word because >256

+ 4.4.5 Byte-select and Conversion Operators

+       The low-byte select operator < returns the low byte of a word-sized expression, or the unmodified value of a byte-sized expression.
+The high-byte select operator > returns the high byte of a word-sized expression shifted eight bits to the right.
+It returns zero for byte-sized expressions.
+The resulting data type of both operators is byte.
+If applied to an undefined argument, the result is undefined.

+       The convert to byte [b] and convert to word [w] operators change the data type of their expression.
+If the expression does not fit into a byte, [b] raises an error.
+The operators also change the type of the undefined value while retaining undefined as a value.

+ 4.4.6 Comparison and Logical Operators

+       The comparison operators return 1 as true value, and 0 as false value.
+They return an undefined value if at least one of their arguments is undefined.

+       The logical operators return an undefined value if at least one of their arguments is undefined.
+The logical or || operator is an exception to this rule.
+It returns true if at least one of its arguments is true.

+       The logical negation operator ! is right-associative.

+ 4.4.7 Is-defined Operator

+       The unary, right associative is-defined operator ? returns true, if its argument is defined.
+Otherwise, false is returned.
+The result is of type byte.

  4.4.8 Defined-or-else Operator